-Recreational water illnesses or waterborne illnesses sometimes referred to as RWI, affect thousands of swimmers that use swimming pools and spas year round.
-Many of these illnesses or outbreaks, are caused by micro organisms that can contaminate the water in your pool or spa.
-As a result of these waterborne illnesses, healthy swimming for your swimming pool and spa users is greatly compromised.
+Recreational water illnesses or waterborne illnesses sometimes referred to as RWI, affect thousands of swimmers that use swimming pools and spas year-round.
+Many of these illnesses or outbreaks are caused by microorganisms that can contaminate the water in your pool or spa.
+As a result of these waterborne illnesses, healthy swimming for your swimming pool and spa users is compromised.

-These recreational water illnesses are very serious and should not be taken lightly.
+These recreational water illnesses are profoundly serious and should not be taken lightly.

 Illnesses contracted in recreational water facilities can be fatal in some cases.

 There are four main disease-causing organisms that are a serious threat to all water safety.
 Not because the water in your facility looks clean and clear, means that it is safe for swimmers!
 The microorganisms that render our swimming pools and spas unsafe are as follows:

-Most of the above mentioned micro organisms are not easily controlled with chlorine or other pool disinfectants.
+Most of the above-mentioned microorganisms are not easily controlled with chlorine or other pool disinfectants.
 These diseases are released into your swimming pool by individuals that are infected with them.
-Whenever an infected person have a fecal accidental release (AFR) in your pool or spa, enteric pathogens are also released.
+Whenever an infected person has a fecal accidental release (AFR) in your pool or spa, enteric pathogens are also released.

 The safety of your water is now compromised as well as the safety of your swimmers.
 Enteric pathogens can infect swimmers that may ingest the water in your swimming pool or spa.
-Many of the infections that are related to swimming pools, occur because of the lack of sufficient chlorine or other disinfectant in the water for sanitation.
+Many of the infections that are related to swimming pools occur because of the lack of sufficient chlorine or other disinfectants in the water for sanitation.

-Earlier I mentioned the four main micro organisms that are the major cause of swimming pool outbreaks or contamination.
+Earlier I mentioned the four main microorganisms that are the major cause of swimming pool outbreaks or contamination.
 We will now look at each one of these germs more closely.
 The first up is Cryptosporidium Parvum.
-This bacteria is sometimes referred to as "Crypto" for short.
-It is the most common of all the micro organisms that cause swimming pool water contamination.
+This bacterium is sometimes referred to as "Crypto" for short.
+It is the most common of all the microorganisms that cause swimming pool water contamination.